-DRAFTers will have a week-long immersive experience with self-reflective practices focused on writing, meditation, journaling, walking, storytelling, making art, dialogue and deep listening.
+DRAFT Scholars will engage in a virtual five-week immersive experience with self-reflective practices focused on writing, meditation, journaling, walking, storytelling, making art, dialogue and deep listening.

-Our program also exposes you to all the parts of campus that exist to support you as a person and as a student, from the Office of Diversity Education, the Coalition for Diversity and Social Justice, to the Library, to the Office of Community Engaged Learning, the Counseling Center, The Center for Academic Success, Career Services, and the Writing Center, to name just a few.
+Our program also exposes you to all the parts of campus that exist to support you as a person and as a student, from the Office of Diversity Education, the Coalition for Diversity and Social Justice, to the Library, to the Office of Community Engaged Learning, the Counseling Center, The Center for Academic Success, Center for Career and Professional Development, and Debbie Ellis Writing Center, to name just a few.

 Through DRAFT, students will learn about writing in various disciplines at Southwestern, exploring the different kinds of writing we do in different majors, while also participating in college-level discussions, readings, and course-work.
 Students will also write and revise their own composition over the course of the week, and ultimately submit an essay to be included in a DRAFT publication.

-DRAFTers will also enjoy social activities with fellow DRAFTers in Georgetown, such as a poetry reading at Lark and Owl Booksellers, a film viewing at Georgetown Theatre, and painting at “Painting with a Twist,” as well as meals on our town’s scenic square.
+DRAFT Scholars will also enjoy social activities with fellow DRAFT peers in Georgetown, such as a poetry reading at Lark and Owl Booksellers, a film viewing, and painting at “Sip and Stain,” as well as meals from local venues.